 Professor Jackie Kelly is Dean of the School of Health and Social Work at the University of Hertfordshire, responsible for the strategic leadership across a large provision, of education and world leading research, in allied health professions, midwifery, nursing, and social work.
 As a registered learning disabilities nurse, Jackie has worked in a variety of contexts within in-patient and community settings; as a systemic psychotherapy practitioner; in higher education as a lecturer, academic manager, strategist, and leader.
 Jackie maintains an ongoing interest in the health and wellbeing of people with intellectual disabilities.
-Her research interests relate to family and siblings' experience of intellectual disabilities in the UK, with recent work on the co-creation and promotion of resources to support the uptake of COVID-19 vaccinations for people with intellectual disabilities and autism.
+Her research interests relate to family and siblings' experience of intellectual disabilities.
+Her research interests relate to family and siblings experience of intellectual disabilities in the UK, with recent work on the co-creation and promotion of resources to support the uptake of COVID-19 vaccinations for people with intellectual disabilities and autism.
 Jackie is Co-Chair, Non-Medical Editor and Website Management Lead of the Intellectual Disabilities Website Editorial Board and active in several regional and national forums, e.g., Universities Alliance, Council of Deans for Health, where she is Deputy Convenor of CoDH England.